Elon Musk, Tesla Factory, Fremont (CA, USA). Flickr Image.

 In Tesla’s quarterly and annual filings, Tesla disclosed all debt obligations, both current and long-term, in a table as shown below.

-The contractual interest rates basically refer to the interest rates of the issued debt whereas the maturity date or debt due date refers to the date when the debt comes due.
+The contractual interest rates refer to the interest rates of the issued debt, whereas the maturity date or debt due date refers to the date when the debt comes due.

-Also, the “Unpaid Principal Balance” includes both the current and long-term portions of the debt.
+Also, the “Unpaid Principal Balance” includes the debt’s current and long-term portions.

 Keep in mind that the unpaid principal amount can fluctuate from quarter to quarter, depending on whether Tesla has paid down the debt or drawn on more debt.